Sam Farrar

 Sam John Farrar (born June 29, 1978) is an American musician.
-He is best known as a member of the pop rock band Maroon 5, in which he plays several instruments, primarily bass guitar.
-A frequent collaborator with the band since the 1990s, he joined as a touring member in 2012 and was promoted to an official member in 2016.
+He is best known as a member of the pop band Maroon 5, in which he plays several instruments, primarily bass guitar.
+A frequent collaborator with the band since the 1990s, he joined as a touring member in 2012 and was promoted to an official member in 2017.
 He has also been the bassist for the rock band Phantom Planet since their formation in 1994.

 Career

 1994–2012: Phantom Planet and other side projects

 Farrar is the bass guitar player for the American rock band Phantom Planet.
 He also joined the band Operation Aloha with members of Gomez and Maroon 5.
 He and his wife, Stephanie, have started their own music project, called Bubble and Strife.

 2012–present: Maroon 5

 In 2012, Farrar became a touring member of Maroon 5, playing various instruments, including guitars, occasional bass guitar, percussion and additional keyboards, singing backing vocals and providing samples and other special effects (using the MPC).

 A longtime collaborator of the band, he co-wrote and co-produced a few of the band's songs on almost all of their studio albums and also remixed one of their songs, which is called "Woman", on Call and Response: The Remix Album, released in 2008.
 On August 31, 2012 – during a show in Argentina on the Overexposed Tour – Farrar filled-in for Mickey Madden on the bass guitar for the first time since 2001.
 He subsequently filled-in for Madden on the next few shows of the tour.

-After touring with the band as a touring member for the next couple of years, Farrar appeared in an official, promotional photo of Maroon 5 for the first time, in late 2016.
-He is also featured on the cover of the band's sixth studio album, Red Pill Blues (2017) – all of this can be seen as confirmation, that Farrar became an official member of Maroon 5, making them a seven-piece band.
-He replaced Madden as bassist in 2020 following the former's departure from the band.
+After touring with the band for the next couple of years, Farrar was named an official member in late 2017, with the release of Red Pill Blues.
+He replaced Madden as bassist in 2020.